Ecstasy Addiction: How Addictive Is It?

 - When MDMA became a popular clubbing drug, it used to be more or less pure.
-In the 1970s manufacturers started to mix the pills with other substances to sell more.
-In 1995 over 90% Ecstasy tablets on the market were cut with other toxic substances, such as methamphetamine, DXM, pseudoephedrine or others.
+In the 1970s, manufacturers started to mix the pills with other substances to sell more.
+In 1995 over 90% Ecstasy tablets on the market were cut with other toxic substances, such as methamphetamine, DXM, pseudoephedrine, or others.
 Their ingredients are impossible to verify because there is no official standard of production.
-Because the drug is illegal, it is produced in secret laboratories that.
-It is not possible to track them all down and study the composition.
+Because the drug is illegal, it is produced in secret laboratories; it is not possible to track them all down and study the composition.
 So it is hard to investigate the nature of pure MDMA in humans.

-- Animal studies suggest that MDMA is potentially addictive but less than other drugs.
-But we have to be careful before assuming, that humans react the same way:
+- Animal studies suggest that MDMA is potentially addictive but less so than other drugs.
+But we have to be careful before assuming that all humans react the same way:

 - Human consumers get MDMA mixed with other substances contained in Ecstasy pills.
 And to make it more complicated – they often drink alcohol or abuse other substances.

 - Every species has its particular physiology.
 So what we learn from rats and monkeys is not proof that humans react the same way.

 With every subsequent dose, reaching the rewarding high gets more and more painful and slow.
 Some optimistic researchers suggest that this makes many ex-consumers stop the drug.
 But this does not take into account multi-drug use and whether these people were actual addicts to Ecstasy.

 There is no specific diagnosis for a dependence of MDMA yet.
 Ecstasy consumers are usually classified using the amphetamine or the hallucinogen dependence criteria.

 What is worse, there have been no FDA-approved medications developed to treat MDMA dependence.